allenai/allennlp/README.md

 The Docker environment uses Conda to install Python.
 You can enter the Conda environment with `source activate runenv`.

-You can test your installation with `pytest -v`.
+You can test your installation by entering the Conda environment with `source activate allennlp` and running  `pytest -v`.

 ### Setting up a Kubernetes development environment